NPS Thesis Processing Office - Thesis Processing

 Int'l students using the editor, click here

-During your graduation quarter, you are required to submit your thesis, dissertation, MBA report, JAP or capstone to Thesis Processing for review.
-Attending the thesis brief is the first step in the process.
-The briefs for the December class have been held; a recording is available here.
-In-person brief attendance is mandatory for resident students during their graduation quarter, while DL students receive viewing information by email from their ed techs.
+During your graduation quarter, you must submit your thesis, dissertation, MBA report, Joint Applied Project, or capstone report to Thesis Processing for review.
+Attending a thesis brief is the first step in the process.
+Briefs for the December class have been held; get the details here.

 |Thesis Template||Submission Process||Citation Guides||SharePoint Help||Python Help|